VasilisAvgoustakis/citizen-quest/README.md

 ## Debugging tools

+The following keyboard shortcuts are available in the player app if the `game.userModeShortcuts` configuration key is not set to `false`:

+- 'e': Ends the countdown and jumps to the game end.

-The following keyboard shortcuts are available in the player app if the `game.devModeShortcuts` configuration key is not set to `false`:
+All the previous ones, plus the following keyboard shortcuts are available in the player app if the `game.devModeShortcuts` configuration key is not set to `false`:

 - 'd': Toggle stats panel.
 Each press of 'd' toggles to a different panel.
-- 'e': Ends the countdown and jumps to the game end.
 - 'f': Dumps flags to the javascript console.
 - 'h': Shows hitboxes.
 - 's': Makes scenery sprites semi-transparent.